Scripting

 • Green indicates a successfully loaded script.

-To remove all scripts from the 18R2, press and hold the TEST and SYNC button simultaneously for ten (10) seconds.
+To remove all scripts from the 18R2, press and hold the TEST and SYNC buttons simultaneously for ten (10) seconds.
 Alternatively, loading a new script will replace the existing script.

 Note: When using COBRA Show Creator or an integrated software program to create the script, the error check is built into the program preventing most errors that may occur.